SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>
 </div>

-Each model was chosen based on its distinct strengths and suitability for different aspects of predicting the difficulty of French sentences.
-Unfortunately, some of these models were not accurate enough in predicting the difficulty of French sentences, highlighting the need for more sophisticated and specialized approaches.
+Each model was chosen based on its distinct strengths and suitability for predicting the difficulty of French sentences.
+Unfortunately, some of these models were not accurate enough, highlighting the need for more sophisticated and specialized approaches.

 **Logistic Regression:** Selected for its simplicity and interpretability, logistic regression provided a straightforward baseline.
 However, its linear nature was insufficient to capture the complexities of sentence difficulty, leading to subpar performance.

-**K-Nearest Neighbors (KNN):** KNN was utilized for its ability to capture non-linear relationships without extensive training.
+**K-Nearest Neighbors (KNN):** KNN captured non-linear relationships without extensive training.
 Nevertheless, it struggled with high-dimensional data and computational inefficiency, making it unsuitable for large datasets.

 **Decision Tree:** Chosen for its ability to handle categorical features and interpretability, the decision tree model quickly overfit the training data, resulting in poor generalization to new sentences.

-**Random Forest:** This ensemble method aimed to improve upon decision trees by reducing overfitting.
-While it showed better performance, it still fell short in accurately predicting the nuanced difficulty levels of French sentences.
+**Random Forest:** This ensemble method aimed to improve decision trees by reducing overfitting.
+While it performed better, it still fell short of accurately predicting the nuanced difficulty levels of French sentences.

 **Neural Network:** Implemented to leverage its capacity to learn complex patterns, the neural network required significant computational resources and extensive tuning, ultimately failing to outperform simpler models significantly.

-**Neural Network (CNN):** The convolutional neural network was tested for its ability to capture local patterns within the sentences.
-Despite its advanced architecture, it did not provide a noticeable improvement in prediction accuracy.
+**Neural Network (CNN):** The convolutional neural network was tested for its ability to capture local patterns within sentences.
+Despite its advanced architecture, it did not significantly improve prediction accuracy.

-**XGBoost:** Known for its robustness and efficiency in handling structured data, XGBoost was included to test its gradient boosting capabilities.
+**XGBoost:** Known for its robustness and efficiency in handling structured data, XGBoost was included to test its gradient-boosting capabilities.
 While it outperformed several other models, it still did not meet the desired accuracy levels for sentence difficulty prediction.

 ### Reporting Table Initial Models